nodejs/node/doc/STYLE_GUIDE.md

 * The formatting described in `.editorconfig` is preferred.
   * A [plugin][] is available for some editors to automatically apply these rules.
+* Changes to documentation should be checked with `make lint-md`.
 * American English spelling is preferred.
 "Capitalize" vs. "Capitalise", "color" vs. "colour", etc.
 * Use [serial commas][].